hilanderas/powter-client/README.md

 # Powter-Client
-Install Powter-Client on x86 or arm

-# What is Powter used for

-### For small enterprise

-With Powter, you can build a powterful router for your enterprise without knowing details of how router works
+With Powter, you can build a powerful router without knowing details of how the router works

-* Specify forward rule for packages from one interface to another on Powter-Client
-* Specify flow category from Powter-Client to Powter-Server
+### For a small enterprise
+* Choose the approach method to Internet
-* Choose between tcp/udp from Powter-Client to Powter-Server
+* Choose among different strategies to connect to Powter-Server
-* Define DNS server used
+* Customize DNS server

-### For soho
+### For Soho

-Use as simple as a arm-based architecture like raspberry pi to build a working environments, which can be connected from anywhere
+Use as simple as an arm-based architecture like raspberry pi to build working environments, so you can work anywhere at anytime

 ### For self-study

-TCP/IP is too hard to understand, don't worry, change the way you learn.
-Other than reading a lot of book but still don't get it, why not try and build a router and see it
+We believe that the best way to learn the route in TCP/IP is building one and trying to control it

 ## Why Powter-Client

-* No special hardware needs, just a hardware with 2 or more network interfaces
+* No special hardware needs, a pc with 2 or more network interfaces is fine

-* We have a team to do this full time, we give our commit to contribute to open source continually
+* We have a team to do this full time, we give our commitment to contribute to open source continually

 ## Vision
-We aim to contribute to the open source community and provide our professional services to people who are willing to build a powerful and user friendly router.
+We aim to contribute to the open source community and provide our professional services to people who are willing to build a powerful and user-friendly router.

-Powter-Client can be run on x86 (mostly for company) and arm (mostly for individual) architecture; Powter-Server can be run on remote x86 pc (mostly vps) with ubuntu server OS.
+Powter-Client can be run on x86 (mostly for the company) and arm (mostly for individual) architecture; Powter-Server can be run on remote x86 pc (mostly vps) with ubuntu server OS.

 Anything can be configured conveniently with GUI.

-Choose the approach method to Internet

-Choose among different strategies

 # Network topology (todo)